 But King is no one-note wonder; her allure lies in her creative elasticity: True crime fans, for example, will recognize her not as perky Elle but as the profoundly vulnerable Gypsy Rose Blanchard in The Act.
 Hulu’s 2019 limited series fictionalized the gripping 2017 documentary Mommy Dead and Dearest about a Munchausen by Proxy victim who seeks revenge by murdering her mother; King played opposite Academy Award-winner Patricia Arquette as the young murderess.
 Vulture deemed her performance "a revelation, to the point that those who have seen her in other projects… might not even recognize her."
 It earned King a well-deserved Emmy nomination and secured her position not only as a Hollywood superstar but also as a competitive, award-worthy talent to watch.

-Having just turned 22, but with the resume of someone twice her age, King now finds herself stepping into an executive role: In July, she became the youngest person ever to ink a first look deal producing projects for Netflix, under her (punny) new company name, All the King’s Horses.
-A film adaptation of the dystopian fantasy novel Uglies (King is set to star and produce) is already underway, in addition to a slew of other multi-genre films and series (from the limited series A Spark of Light, based on the provocative, abortion-centered novel of the same name, to the sci-fi romance film The In Between).
+In her twenties, but with the resume of someone twice her age, King now finds herself stepping into an executive role: In July 2021, she became the youngest person ever to ink a first look deal producing projects for Netflix, under her (punny) new company name, All the King’s Horses.
+A film adaptation of the dystopian fantasy novel Uglies (King is set to star and produce) is already underway, in addition to a slew of other multi-genre films and series (from the limited series A Spark of Light, based on the provocative, abortion-centered novel of the same name for Hulu, to the sci-fi romance film The In Between, now streaming on paramount+).
 King has basically pulled off any young actor’s dream career scenario: the versatility of rom-com charm, dramatic nuance, Milla Jovovich action stardom, and behind-the-scenes-control.

 I’ll be honest, though: Lifelong show business kids intimidate me (which surely says more about me than it does about them).
 There’s just something about the world-wise soul of a 30-something behind the wrinkle-free face of a 22-year-old that makes me feel like I’m about to get eaten alive.
 Had scheduling allowed us to do this interview in-person, I would've booked some absurd L.A. wellness treatment for me and King to do together, as a social warm-up.
 CBD mani/pedis had been discussed via email, as had a sheet mask shopping spree in Koreatown or tandem Vitamin IV drips at a bougie "health lounge" in Beverly Hills.
 Nothing like having your veins injected with a month's worth of B12 together to break the ice, right?